 The audition for admission is also considered an audition for music scholarships.

 Generally, vocal scholarships are reserved for students majoring in voice, and are distributed according to level of qualification.
 In certain conditions, exceptional or rare voice types are afforded a higher consideration, regardless of college major.

 Scholarships at TTU are considered to be competitive with other institutions in recruiting qualified voice majors.

 Scholarships are competitively awarded to incoming freshmen and transfer students equally.

 Admission to the Texas Tech University School of Music (SOM) as a graduate voice major is contingent upon an acceptable audition for the Voice Area as well as individual applications to the Texas Tech University School of Music and Graduate School.

-Graduate applicants seeking degrees in vocal music should contact Gerald Dolter, Voice Area Chair, to seek audition scheduling.
-This email will declare intent as a graduate vocal candidate.
+Graduate applicants seeking degrees in vocal music should contact Gerald Dolter, Voice Area Chair, with any questions.

 After a review of such materials, the candidate will be contacted regarding the scheduling of an audition for the voice faculty.
 The audition will take place on any Monday during the academic year at 4:00pm, scheduled by mutual agreement.

 The Saturday audition dates are generally reserved for undergraduate auditions.
 Graduate applicants are given more individualized attention and consideration in the Monday afternoon auditions.